 - If a trout that is legal to keep dies or is likely to die from injuries it sustains due to the fight, you will be allowed to keep it provided we are close enough to the road that the bear danger is minimal and we can keep it cool enough that it will be safe to eat once we are able to get it in a cooler.

-- On Power Boat Trips (due to return after a hiatus in late 2022), we may do a bit of spin-fishing for perch and walleye from time to time.
+- On Power Boat Trips (due to return after a hiatus in 2023), we may do a bit of spin-fishing for perch and walleye from time to time.
 These may be kept up to the legal limit.
 Clients will be responsible for cleaning any perch or walleye they decide to keep except those we fry up as part of lunch.

 Note that all above situations are rare.
 Walter has been guiding since 2001 and has never had a client keep a trout, though he’s killed a few rainbows since the park began requiring killing these fish in some locations.